m-tky/jovian.nvim/README.md

 - **`:JovianMoveCellUp` / `:JovianMoveCellDown`**: Move the current cell up or down.
 - **`:JovianMergeBelow`**: Merge the current cell with the one below.
 - **`:JovianSplitCell`**: Split the current cell at the cursor.
-- **`:JovianCells`**: Open a fuzzy picker to list and search cells.
-Supports searching by cell title or code content (e.g., function definitions, variables).

 ### Data & Inspection
 - **`:JovianVars`**: Show variables in a floating window (forces float even if pane is open).